 Self-sufficiency is a prime principle for Hindu monastics, and thus each monk is called upon to help with the daily chores of the monastery, whether in the kitchen, the gardens, the temple or the offices.
 Young, single men under 25 years of age who are interested in traditional Hindu monastic life can explore our How to Become a Monk page.

-Now we introduce briefly the founder of Kauai's Hindu Monastery and the twenty-one initiated monks who now carry on the spiritual work of his lineage.
+Now we introduce briefly the founder of Kauai's Hindu Monastery and the dedicated band of initiated monks who now carry on the spiritual work of his lineage.

 For over five decades Satguru Sivaya Subramuniyaswami, affectionately known as Gurudeva, taught Hinduism to Hindus and seekers from all faiths.
 In the line of successorship, he was the 162nd Jagadacharya of the Nandinatha Sampradaya's Kailasa Parampara and the founding Guru Mahasannidhanam of Kauai Aadheenam (also known as Kauai's Hindu Monastery), a 382-acre temple-monastery complex on Hawaii's Garden Island.
 Gurudeva's mission, received from his satguru, Siva Yogaswami of Jaffna, Sri Lanka, was to protect, preserve and promote the Saivite Hindu religion as expressed through its three pillars: temples, satgurus and scripture.
 That mission is now carried forward by his monastic and family communities.
 A longer biography of Gurudeva can be read here, and the full story of his life can be read in The Guru Chronicles.